- Constructive Dismissal

 The Duty of Fair Representation (“DFR”) refers to a trade union’s obligation to provide fair representation to its membership.
 What a union is obligated to do depends on the facts specific to each case, but generally involves reasonable competence and good faith.
 If a union fails to meet its DFR, a union member can make a complaint to the relevant labour board and can seek an order forcing the union to do things such as take a grievance forward and pay damages to the union member.

-Our lawyers have some general experience in labour matters such as collective agreement interpretation, collective bargaining, advising unions and negotiating with unions and/or employers on behalf of unionized employees.
+Our lawyers have some general experience in labour matters such as collective agreement interpretation, collective bargaining, advising unions and negotiating with unions and/or employers on behalf of unionized employees in Alberta.

 Timelines can be quite short in Labour Law matters.
 For example: